-For a VW T3, this is a delightful route with no serious challenges.
+For a classic / low-power campervan, this is a delightful route with no serious challenges.
 The roads are mostly two-lane country roads through pine forests and small agricultural villages, with only modest elevation changes.
 The area around Turnov is relatively flat, and even the climbs toward the rock formations are gentle.
 Parking at all major attractions is available, though the car parks at Prachov Rocks fill early on summer weekends.
 The route is short enough to complete in a single relaxed day, but two days allows time to walk the trails and visit the interiors of the castles.

 Spring and autumn are the finest seasons.
 April and May bring flowering meadows between the rock towers, and the low angle of the morning sun throws long shadows across the sandstone faces, making photography exceptional.
 October turns the surrounding forests amber and gold.
 Summer is popular with Czech families, particularly in July and August, but the region never feels overwhelmed.
 Winter visits are possible and can be magical after snowfall, though some castle paths may be icy.
 This is a compact, walkable, culturally rich route that rewards slow travel above all else.